FedericoHeichou/PizzaReader/README.md

 # About PizzaReader
 A manga and comic reader written in Laravel and Vue.
 It is used from 2020 by many italian scanlation teams, like [lupiteam.net](https://lupiteam.net), [phoenixscans.com](https://www.phoenixscans.com) and [gtothegreatsite.net](https://reader.gtothegreatsite.net), that is the reason why it is called PizzaReader.

-It supports [Tachiyomi](https://tachiyomi.org/), a manga reader Android application and I created there a [multisrc class](https://github.com/tachiyomiorg/tachiyomi-extensions/tree/master/multisrc/overrides/pizzareader) to add your reader there too.
+It supports [Mihon](https://mihon.app/) (fork of the discontinued [Tachiyomi](https://tachiyomi.org/)), a manga reader Android application and I created a [multisrc class](https://github.com/keiyoushi/extensions-source/tree/main/lib-multisrc/pizzareader) there (originally it was in the official [tachiyomi-extensions](https://github.com/tachiyomiorg/tachiyomi-extensions/tree/master/multisrc/overrides/pizzareader) and now deleted repo) to allow you to easily create an extension and make your reader available in the most famous opensource manga reader app.
+Of course, other Tachiyomi forks may also be compatible.

 The admin panel is inspired by the old famous [FoOlSlide2](https://github.com/chocolatkey/FoOlSlide2) because I started to develop this reader for personal use, but other italian teams contacted me and asked to install it on their websites.
 I made this reader publicly available in May 2023.